 I wonder if the driver sees my out-of-state plates.
 It’s a long way from southern Ohio to northern Minnesota.
 The driver’s probably rolling his eyes right now.
 Another tourist wanting a piece of the local celebrity.

 When did Robert Zimmerman become “Bob Dylan”?
 At one time he was just a pudgy Jewish kid whose dad worked in an appliance store.
 There must’ve been some kind of epiphany here in Hibbing.
-Maybe I can unearth it.
+Maybe I can conduct my own mining expedition and unearth it.
 But I feel more than a little self-conscious about invading this town, half-asleep with ghostly memories.
 Hibbing was, at one time, a major exporter of iron ore.
 But the mines dried up long ago.

 Interviewer at 1965 press conference: Do you consider yourself a musician or a poet?